 - Lower the cost of the product (if sourced properly), increasing profitability or providing the opportunity to more easily compete on price

 The issues that need to be considered for in-sourcing are exactly the same with the exception that in-sourcing will likely be a capital consumer.
 Make vs. Buy needs to be done carefully and strategically.
 When the right time strikes, manufacturers should move quickly to take advantage of the opportunity to better understand how productive and competitive its supply chain approach really is.
 Manufacturers should consider finding an expert to help them do the proper planning and analysis and to develop a Total Cost of Ownership model for the decision making process.
 They need to find someone who has specific expertise in outsourcing and in-sourcing and the project management skills to help plan it.
 They also need to understand the supply chain life cycle cost and how to financially model it.
 If done well, it can yield amazing results for the company on both the top and bottom line and a significant amount of business intelligence.

-To find out more about our manufacturing & distribution consultancy services you can read more.
-If you want to find out more about our recent competitive study, you can make a request here. or call us at (909) 949-9083 or email us at firstname.lastname@example.org.
+Learn more about Group50’s capabilities at manufacturing & distribution consultancy services.
+If you want to find out more about our recent competitive study, or, want to develop a make vs. buy model for your business, you can make a request here, call us at (909) 949-9083 or email us at firstname.lastname@example.org.

-About the author: Jim Gitney is the CEO of Group50 Consulting and specializes in the development of manufacturing and supply chain strategies.
-Jim and the Group50 team are all former executives with well known manufacturing and distribution companies who understand what it takes to put together and manage a successful outsourcing or in-sourcing plan.
+About the author: Jim Gitney is the CEO of Group50 Consulting and specializes in the development and implementation of manufacturing and supply chain strategies.
+Jim and the Group50 team are all former executives with well known manufacturing and distribution companies who understand what it takes to put together and manage a successful outsourcing or in-sourcing plans.

 Strategy Realized – The Business Hierarchy of Needs